tedbergstrand/GripTracker/README.md

 # Using GripTracker
 - GripTracker automatically begins logging data to a new CSV file each boot.
 It will create a new file each time the device turns on.
 - New sessions can be started by entering a custom name on the main page.
-- GripTracker will create a WiFi Access Point called GripTracker-**:**, which you need to connect to in order to use the web UI.
+- GripTracker will create a WiFi Access Point called GripTracker, which you need to connect to in order to use the web UI.
 - GripTracker only needs power, not a computer connection.
   - Besides identifying the server's IP address, which has always been 192.168.4.1 in my testing.
-- GripTracker displays live force data on the web UI.
+- GripTracker displays live force data with live charting on the web UI.
+- Force data is logged to CSV file automatically.
+  - Hangs are automatically separated in the code and adds a "0,NaN" line to the CSV to indicate a new hang.
 - Tare scale button will zero out the sensor after a grip has been hung on it.
-- Clicking the CSV file will let you download it.
+- Clicking the Session Name will let you download it.
+- "Data" launches a page to view raw data with charts, separated into Hangs.
 - "View" gives Duration, Peak Force, Average Force and Standard Deviation for each hang in the session.
-- Hangs are automatically separated in the code and adds a "0,NaN" line to the CSV to indicate a new hang.
-- "Data" launches a page to view raw data, separated into Hangs.
+- Resume lets you resume a previous session.
 - You are able to delete CSV files through the Web UI.
 (Note: this is irreversible).

 # Hangboard Timer